garystafford/creative-analysis-claude-bedrock/README.md

 ## Media Types Supported

 Currently, this app supports the following media-types for uploading:
-* image/jpeg
+* image/jpeg - natively supported by Bedrock/Anthropic
-* image/png
+* image/png - natively supported by Bedrock/Anthropic
-* image/webp
+* image/webp - natively supported by Bedrock/Anthropic
-* image/gif
+* image/gif - natively supported by Bedrock/Anthropic
-* text/plain - text content is added into prompt as raw text
+* text/plain - content of file is added into prompt as raw text
-* text/csv - text content is added into prompt as raw text (a little hacky right now...)
+* text/csv - content of file is added into prompt as raw text (a little hacky right now...)
-* application/pdf - text content is added into prompt as raw text (a little hacky right now...)
+* application/pdf - content of file is added into prompt as raw text (a little hacky right now...)

 ## Samples Advertisements